• Skip to primary navigation

 Jump to Recipe Print Recipe

-Made with sauteed onions and garlic, canned tomatoes, red bell pepper, fresh basil, and cashews to thicken it, this creamy vegan tomato soup is so flavorful and ready to eat in 45 minutes.
+Made with sauteed onions and garlic, canned tomatoes, red bell pepper, fresh basil, and cashews to thicken it, this creamy dairy-free tomato soup is so flavorful and ready to eat in 45 minutes.
 What really puts it over the top are the crispy grilled cheese croutons!

-A white bowl filled with vegan tomato soup and a spoon and it's topped with grilled cheese croutons on a gray background.
+A white bowl filled with tomato soup and a spoon and it's topped with grilled cheese croutons on a gray background.

-This vegan tomato soup is creamy, savory, and topped with crispy grilled cheese croutons!
-This is what soup dreams are made of!
-The combination of tomatoes, red bell pepper, cashews, and fresh basil is incredibly flavorful and makes a delicious, cozy meal that everyone will enjoy.
-The sweetness of the red pepper perfectly balances the acidity in the tomatoes, and the cashews give it a velvety smooth texture that is hard to resist.
+The combination of tomatoes, red pepper, cashews, and basil is incredibly flavorful and makes a delicious, cozy meal that everyone will enjoy.
+The sweetness of the red pepper perfectly balances the acidity in the tomatoes, and the cashews give it a creamy, velvety smooth texture that is definitely a crowd-pleaser.

 Ingredients & Substitutions